 But if I drive out demons by the Spirit of God, then the kingdom of God has come upon you.
 (Matthew 12:28)

 But if our goal is to go to Heaven to live in a mansion, why should we bother to follow the Spirit of God into deliverance from sin?
-We go to Heaven by grace not by being holy, it is taught, so why take the trouble to cleanse ourselves from all filthiness of the flesh and spirit, as Paul exhorted us?
-The gospel of Heaven is "another gospel," about which the Apostle Paul warned us.
+It is taught that we go to Heaven by grace, not by being holy, so why take the trouble to cleanse ourselves from all filthiness of the flesh and spirit, as Paul exhorted us?
+The gospel of Heaven is “another gospel,” about which the Apostle Paul warned us.